Category: Forest Products Industry related

 Read More

+Click this link to contact us and receive a delivered price to your project.
 Douglas Fir Timber Properties: Wood Strength and More Description: Douglas Fir has the highest strength-to-weight ratio of any wood species.
-Primarily found in the western US and Canada, Douglas Fir is frequently used for structural dimension lumber and for interior finish work in upper grades.
-Douglas Fir clears are renowned for their strength, durability, […]
+Primarily found in the western US and Canada, Douglas Fir is frequently used for structural dimension lumber and for interior finish work in […]

 Read More